markjaquith/wp-help/readme.md

 ## Changelog ##
 ### 1.3 ###
 * Make the `wp_list_pages()` call filterable.
-* Added Serbian and Turkish translations.
+* Added Serbian, Turkish, and Japanese translations.
+* Use a Dashicon for WordPress 3.8+.

 ### 1.2 ###
 * New or updated translations for Gujarati, Norwegian, and Brazilian Portuguese.